Meet Marie Allen

 The themes in both my journaling work and in my paintings are to do with what is hidden, bringing the unconscious into consciousness; and a kind or archaeology that reveals archetypal symbols and marks that resonate with the deep unconscious in us all.
 For that reason I am drawn to ancient landscapes and standing stones, mountains and wild places.
 No-one taught me any of this – I excavated it within myself and still am.
 My aim in my work is, I think, to evoke an emotional response in the viewer, a sense of spirit of place (inner and outer).

 My creative work is what gives life meaning for me.
 I paint, write and create because I have to – for my sanity, for my life.
 Art Journaling is about having a conversation with my inmost self, allowing the heart’s voice to be heard.
 The deeper I go, the nearer I get to the Source.
 I know that this is why I am here, to create.
 When I allow that what I do is enough, I feel fulfilled in this moment.
 Then there is just this, what is good to do, trusting myself.

-I live in Leicester in an eco-renovated house with my husband.
-We cultivate quite a bit of land, aiming to be as self-sufficient in fruit & veg as possible – not quite there yet.
-The garden is just another canvas to me, planting another medium.
-I am happiest when I flow from the garden into the studio and back again, in tune with the seasons turning, the ebb and flow of life and death.
+I live in Leicester in the Clarendon Park area.
+Since moving here and renting a space in a local studio I have begun to work larger and in a more abstract way, trying to get the essence of things.
+I am happiest when I am in tune with the seasons turning, the ebb and flow of life and death.
 This is supported by my Soto Zen meditation practice, although in truth I am really a feminist, pagan Buddhist with shamanic leanings!